vanessa-hu/on-track/DESIGN.md

     We hard coded lists of three quotes for each mood and implemented the built in python function random so the user has the ability to get different quotes when they use the mood quotes generator tab again and are feeling the same mood.
     The user will then be redirected to the quotes1.html where the quote that the quotesCalculator returns is displayed.

+## Apology
+We modified CS50 Finance's apology function by passing in parameters for year, month, and goal_names.
+This is because layout.html requires these parameters on its navigation bar (it needs to display the goal names so the user can view their data).

+## Some Comments on Design Choices
 A “design document” for your project in the form of a Markdown file called DESIGN.md that discusses, technically, how you implemented your project and why you made the design decisions you did.
 Your design document should be at least several paragraphs in length.